-Writing Tip for Today: How can you add back story without stalling your story?
+Writing Tip for Today: How can you craft a better opening line for your fiction?

 Fill Opening Lines with Tension.